 wget -q -O - https://jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -

 sudo sh -c 'echo deb https://pkg.jenkins-ci.org/debian binary/ > /etc/apt/sources.list.d/jenkins.list'

 sudo apt-get install jenkins git

-Now we will prepare our server to work with our Rails applicaiton.
+Now we will prepare our server to work with our Rails application.
 We need to switch to Jenkins user and install rvm and ruby.

 sudo su - jenkins

 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3